-The San Diego Italian Film Festival (SDIFF) proposes the SDIFF Ristretto Award, dedicated to short narratives either by Italians or about Italian culture, Italian-American identity or more broadly for the Italian community.
+The San Diego Italian Film Festival (SDIFF) announces the fifth annual SDIFF Ristretto Awards, dedicated to short narratives either by Italians or about Italian culture, Italian-American identity, or more broadly for the Italian community.

-SDIFF is seeking for its 14th annual feStivale (October 2020) innovative, original, and thought-provoking works that have been completed not before than 2018.
+For its 17th annual feStivale in October 2023, SDIFF is seeking innovative, original, and thought-provoking works that have been completed not before 2021.

-Works may focus on Italian culture, either as fiction, documentary or experimental movie, up to 30 minutes, and with English subtitles if not in English language.
+Works may focus on Italian culture, either as fiction, documentary or experimental movie, up to 30 minutes in length, and with English subtitles if not in the English language.

-A special focus, section, and award will be dedicated to movies from high school and college students.
+A special focus, section, and award will be dedicated to movies submitted by high school and college students.

 The Golden Ristretto